Netherlands Sports Trivia

 Dutch cyclist Ellen van Dijk holds the ladies ‘UCI Unified Hour’ distance world record: 49.254 km (achieved 23 May 2022).

-The Netherlands has hosted the Summer Olympic Games once: Amsterdam 1928
+Netherlands has hosted the Olympic Games once: Amsterdam 1928

 Prior to 1992 at the Olympics, the Netherlands (NED) was referred to as Holland (HOL)